fum-cs/neural-networks/_sources/index.md

 ---

 I should mention that the original material was from [Tomas Beuzen's course](https://ubc-mds.github.io/DSCI_572_sup-learn-2).
-I have forked his repository and modified it to suit my own needs andpreferences.
+I have forked his repository and modified it to suit my own needs and preferences.
 I would like to thank him for his great work and generosity.